t-lock/coderschool_tw_hw2/README.md

 The following **additional** features are implemented:

-- [ ] (List anything else that you can get done to improve the app functionality!)
+- [x] Make use of a bootstrap theme to improve branding
+- [x] Custom Illustrated logo which nicely fits the brand (took forever but was fun)
+- [x] Allow users to sign in with username OR email

 ## Video Walkthrough